particle-iot/docs/src/content/javascript.md

 ### Removing access token

-Removes accessToken from the Spark cloud for the specified user
+Removes accessToken from the Particle cloud for the specified user

 ```javascript